EricaLinaG/emacs-setup/README.md

 ## Natural Languages

 I have been studying French for the last few years.
 Now studying Italian.
-Working on replacing Anki with Org drill in my routine.
+I am working on replacing Anki with Org drill in my routine.

 I can also see that I'll probably want to add another language or two in the future.
 So I've been working to tap into the language capabilities of